• Air Fryer

 close up photo of slits in hot dogs

 Then, place your hot dogs in the Air Fryer basket.
-There is no need to spray or anything; the hot dogs won’t stick and will release their natural hot dog oils, whatever that is.
+There is no need to spray or anything; the hot dogs won’t stick to the basket and will release their natural hot dog oils, whatever that is.

 Close the Air Fryer basket and cook at 400 degrees Fahrenheit for 4-6 minutes.